What to do if…

 Scope note

-These are first steps for the specific problem of an unsigned passport close to departure.
-If there are other issues (damage, name mismatch, expiry/validity rules for your destination), you may need separate, situation-specific guidance.
+These are first steps for an unsigned UK passport close to departure.
+If there is also damage, a name mismatch, an expiry problem, a visa issue, or destination-specific entry rule, you may need separate specialist help.

 Important note